beyretb/AnimalAI-Olympics/documentation/configFile.md

 ## TL;DR

-Run `python visualizeArena.py configs/configExample.yaml` to get an understanding of how the `YAML` files configure the arenas for training.
+From the `examples` folder, run `python load_config_and_play.py configs/configExample.yaml` to get an understanding of how the `YAML` files configure the arenas for training.
 You will find a list of all objects you can add to an arena as well as the values for their parameters in [the definitions](definitionsOfObjects.md).
 You will find below all the technical details to create more complex training configurations.

 ## Intro
-To configure training arenas you can use a simple **YAML file** and/or the **ArenaConfig structure** provided in `animalai/envs/ArenaConfig`.
+To configure training arenas you can use a simple **YAML file** and/or the **ArenaConfig structure** provided in `animalai.envs.arena_config`.
 This makes training quite flexible and allows for the following:
 - load and save configurations for reusability
 - on the fly changes of configuration of one or more arenas between episodes, allowing for easy curriculum learning for example
 - share configurations between participants

-We provide a few custom configurations, but we expect designing good environments will be an important component of doing well in the competition.

-We describe below the structure of the configuration file for an instance of the training environment, as well as all the parameters and the values they can take.
-For how to change the configuration during training see `animalai/envs/ArenaConfig.py`.
+We describe below the structure of the configuration files for an instance of the training environment, as well as all the parameters and the values they can take.
 ## The Arenas

 <p align="center">